-Experiential (9 sem. hrs.): Students are required to complete a practicum and an internship as a part of the MMHC program's school counseling specialty track.
-The practicum is normally taken during fall of the second year in the program and consists of 100 clock hours of school counseling and counseling related activities in an approved setting.
-The internship, normally completed over the course of two consecutive semesters, consists of 600 clock hours of school counseling and counseling related activities in an approved school setting.
+Experiential (9 sem. hrs.): Students are required to complete a practicum and an internship as a part of the MMHC program.
+The practicum is normally taken during the first summer of the program and consists of 100 clock hours of counseling and counseling related activities in an approved setting.
+The internship, normally completed over the course of two consecutive semesters, consists of 600 clock hours of counseling and counseling related activities in an approved setting.
 Students must pass a background check and give proof of approved professional liability insurance prior to approval for the practicum or internship.